 What Time Are Instagram Users Most Active?

 So, around 7 – 8 a.m. can be a great time to post in the morning.

 People also tend to scroll through social media right after work or before bed.

-But a caveat here is that posting times can depend on your target audience’s age, demographic, and industry.
+Don’t forget that posting times can depend on your target audience’s age, demographic, and industry.

-The Best Times To Post On Instagram
+Best Times To NOT Post On Instagram

 Weekends tend to see lower engagement levels, but don’t count them out altogether.
 Saturday can be a decent time to post if you post at the right time.

-But the consensus has been that Sunday is generally the worst day to post, as people are decompressing or getting ready for the week ahead.
+But the consensus has been that Sunday is generally the worst day to post on Instagram, as people are decompressing or preparing for the week ahead.

-How Often Should You Post?
+How Often Should You Post On Instagram?

 That depends on a couple of factors.

 First, do you have enough product images, content, and ideas to post a couple of times per day or week?
 The goal here is to post consistently.

 On the other hand, don’t put content out there for the sake of posting regularly.
 Instead, spend time conducting a thoughtful customer journey-based content strategy.

-That way, you can spend more time managing social media and engaging with followers and less time worrying about getting enough content out there.
+That way, you can spend more time managing social media and engaging with followers and less worrying about getting enough content out there.

 If you don’t have an abundance of post ideas, try posting three times a week.
 Then you can adjust accordingly by measuring your ongoing insights.

 First, set up your account as a business or creator – that’s required to view Instagram Insights.